Occasionally, stool may be flat, squarish, or stringy. This is rarely a cause for concern.

 Exercise

-Some evidence suggests that mild physical activity can have a positive impact on gastrointestinal problems.
+Some types of physical activity may have a positive impact on gastrointestinal problems.

 Low FODMAP diet

 Flat poop is rarely a cause for concern.
-However, seek medical advice if any of the following symptoms occur:
+However, a person should seek medical advice if any of the following symptoms occur:

 - blood in stool